How to Add Passwordless Login to WordPress (Complete Guide)

 Conclusion

 Passwords are the part of WordPress login most likely to fail you — weak, reused, forgotten, and constantly under attack.
 Passwordless login replaces them with single-use, time-limited tokens that are easier for users and far harder for attackers.
-The differentiator with Magic Link is that you're not boxed into email: you can offer email, SMS, and QR-code login, wire it into WooCommerce and membership sites, and still harden everything with throttling, IP and domain restriction, and an audit trail.
+Today, Magic Link delivers this with email magic-link login — wired into WooCommerce and membership sites, and hardened with throttling, IP and domain restriction, and an audit trail.
+SMS/OTP and QR-code login are on the roadmap for when you need channels beyond the inbox.

-Start with email login (five minutes), add SMS or QR for your mobile and kiosk users, and turn on the security controls before you go live.
+Set up email login (about five minutes) and turn on the security controls before you go live.
 If you want to read more on a specific path, start with logging in without a password or compare it as a Magic Login alternative.

 FAQs